30 places you need to take your mum (and mates) when they visit Brisbane

 Show off the city’s cultural centre and check out what’s on offer at Australia’s largest Gallery of Modern Art or the Queensland Art Gallery.

 21. Relax at the Brisbane City Botanic Gardens

 Take time to rejuvenate.
 Go for a wander around Brisbane’s inner-city botanic garden and have a gander at Queensland University of Technology’s Gardens Point campus.

 No holiday is complete without a healthy dose of retail therapy.
 Shop up a storm along the city’s main drag.

-Enjoy the laid-back vibes on offer along James St and dig into a damn fine meal at the popular Gerard’s Bar, Tinderbox or Cru Bar to name a few.
-If you’re up for some shopping after, you’ll find plenty to uncover along the Fortitude Valley shopping trail.
+Enjoy the laid-back vibes on offer along fashionable James St in Fortitude Valley and dig into a damn fine meal at Gerard’s Bar, Tinderbox or Cru Bar, to name a few.
+If you’re up for some shopping afterwards, you’ll find plenty to uncover along the Fortitude Valley shopping trail.

 Alternative music, comedy and theatre take to the stage at the Brisbane Powerhouse.
-Book in advance or take advantage of some of the free acts on offer.
-Dine before at Watt Bar to make a night of it.
+Book in advance or take advantage of some of the free acts on offer, and make a meal of it at one of the restaurants located within the venue.

-Show off your uni campus with a tour of your lecture theatres, classrooms and restaurants and cafes surrounding.
+Show off your uni campus with a tour of your lecture theatres, facilities and surrounding cafes and restaurants.

-Go for a trendy bar hop through Brisbane’s West End visiting The Catchment, Brisbane Brewing Co and Archive Beer Boutique.
+If your visitor fancies a brew or two, go for a trendy bar hop through Brisbane’s West End, visiting the likes of The Catchment, Brisbane Brewing Co and Archive Beer Boutique.

-Show your visitors how Brisbanites like to brunch and take them somewhere cool in New Farm like The Gettin Place, King Arthur Café, Little Loco, Pablo or Little Larder.
+Show your visitors how Brisbanites like to brunch and take them for a stroll in New Farm Park, followed by a bite at one of New Farm’s great cafes like Miss Jones, Pablo, Little Loco or The Little Larder.